PROLOGUE

 “Ya, betcha!
 I’ll send ya’ to that fancy school in New York City.”

 Mammaw would say it sounded too good to be true.
-I had no job, no school or home.
+I had no job, no school, no home.
 I had nothing but my dreams.
 What did I have to lose?

 I searched Uncle Wendell’s eyes for reassurance.
 “You promise?”